clduab11/parallax-pal/TECHNICAL.md

 ## License

+### Proprietary License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a proprietary license by Parallax Analytics, LLC.
+All rights reserved.

+See the [LICENSE](LICENSE) file for details on the commercial license terms and conditions.

+### Third-Party Components

+Parallax Pal incorporates several open-source components, each governed by its respective license:

+- React: MIT License
+- FastAPI: MIT License
+- SQLAlchemy: MIT License
+- Alembic: MIT License
+- Tailwind CSS: MIT License

+Full license details for all third-party components are available in the `THIRD_PARTY_LICENSES.md` file.

+### Commercial Usage

+Commercial usage of Parallax Pal requires a valid license from Parallax Analytics, LLC.
+For licensing inquiries, please contact licensing@parallaxanalytics.com.